LaboratoireMecaniqueLille/crappy/docs/source/tutorials/more_complexity.rst

    :emphasize-lines: 4, 12-13

 ..
 Note::
-   To run this example, you'll need to have the *matplotlib* and *opencv-python* Python modules installed.
+   To run this example, you'll need to have the :mod:`matplotlib` and *opencv-python* Python modules installed.

 You can :download:`download this FakeCamera example